st00mp/observer/README.md

 - Configure crawl4ai with Playwright
 - Set up direnv for automatic environment activation

+> **Note**: If you modify the `.envrc` file or pull changes that modify it, you'll need to run `direnv allow` to authorize the changes for security reasons.

 ### Monitoring Tools

 To monitor the Redis streams during development: